-9.4.5 9.4.5.1 All staff of Council documents provided in an accessible format Customer Customer Quality service delivery provided to all customers Service quality monitoring is to be conducted on an annual basis satisfaction levels maintained or increased satisfaction survey 9.4.6 Ensure that all public consultation opportunities provided by Council are inclusive and accessible.
-9.4.6.1 Event Accessibility Checklist is utilised when planning public forums/events around consultation.
+9.4.4 Council is to work towards the provision of accessible documents provided in a number of different formats.
+9.4.4.1 Council staff are to consider disability access guidelines when developing new and reviewing existing documentation Ongoing All staff Investigate methods and new technologies to assist in providing information to residents in more accessible formats.
+Increase in the % of Council documents provided in an accessible format Investigations undertaken and changes adopted to increase accessibility of Council information as required accessible for all residents and users.
+Council employs user friendly fonts, text size and colours in all outgoing documentation.
+Council works to ensure all documents are compatible with adobe reader.
+Investigations and updates ongoing.
+9.4.5 Quality service delivery provided to all customers 9.4.5.1 Service quality monitoring is to be conducted on an annual basis Ongoing All staff Customer satisfaction levels maintained or increased Customer satisfaction survey Community Reference Group meetings are held bi-monthly with community members encouraged to voice any access issues or concerns.
+9.4.6 Ensure that all public consultation opportunities provided by Council are 9.4.6.1 Event Accessibility Checklist is utilised when planning public forums/events around consultation.
 Accessibility is considered when planning consultation and developing consultation methods.
 Ongoing Community Development Officer/ Community Relations Officer Increase in the accessibility of council events % of responses received from service users with a disability.
+Council data Council has created portable disabled parking signs for use at events to ensure events are access friendly.
+Event accessibility checklist used and site

-Council data 9.4.7 Ensure internal processes are flexible to meet the needs of service users and/or staff with disability 9.4.7.1 Internal processes are adapted to meet the individual needs of service users or staff as required.
-Ongoing HR Satisfaction of staff and service users maintained or increased Council data 9.4.8 Ensure a coordinated approach to disability inclusion is adopted and maintained across all areas of the organisation 9.4.8.1 All staff are to be familiar with the DIAP ensuring directives outlined in the plan are adhered to and a coordinated and sensitive approach to disability inclusion is maintained across the organisation.
+9.4.7 Ensure internal processes are flexible to meet the needs of service users and/or staff with disability 9.4.7.1 Internal processes are adapted to meet the individual needs of service users or staff as required.
+Ongoing HR Satisfaction of staff and service users maintained or increased Council data audits conducted during event planning to ensure all events are access friendly where possible.
+Internal processes are adapted on an individual basis as required.
+9.4.8 Ensure a coordinated approach to disability inclusion is adopted and maintained across all areas of the organisation 9.4.8.1 All staff are to be familiar with the DIAP ensuring directives outlined in the plan are adhered to and a coordinated and sensitive approach to disability inclusion is maintained across the organisation.
 Ongoing All staff % of staff operating effectively in accordance with the directives specified in the DIAP.
-Council data 9.4.9 Ensure recognition of the DIAP in Councils IPR documentation 9.4.9.1 The DIAP is to be acknowledged in Councils IPR documentation.
+Council data All Council staff have been provided with a copy of the Disability Inclusion Action Plan and instructed to familiarise themselves with the document and the requirements noted.
+9.4.9 Ensure recognition of the DIAP in Councils IPR documentation 9.4.9.1 The DIAP is to be acknowledged in Councils IPR documentation.
 Ongoing Executive level staff The DIAP is acknowledged in Councils IPR documentation.
-Review of IPR Documentation.
+Review of IPR documentation The DIAP is acknowledged in Councils IPR documentation (action 5.1.2).